aligol20/AsciiFacesStore/README.md

 - For installing on physical android device, make sure that 'ADB' works correctly, for checking 'ADB', connect your android device with USB cable to computer and run following code:
 - `adb devices`.

--**note**:  USB debugging mode of physical android device should be enabled.
+- **note**:  USB debugging mode of physical android device should be enabled.
 More info at [USB debugging](https://developer.android.com/studio/debug/dev-options):
 - `npx react-native run-android`
 - **Important**: To run the code on an android device, you should change the IP address in 'Url.ts'  file to your computer IP address.